maxyharr/loan-benefits/README.md

 - `rails s` # start rails server on port 3000
 - `cd client`
 - `npm install`
-- `npm start` or `npm run start:hot` # start front-end development server with hmr on port 3001
+- `npm start` or `npm run start:hot` # start front-end development server with hmr on port 4000
-- point browser to localhost:3000
+- point browser to localhost:4000 (api calls are proxied through to port 3000 and then served by rails)

 #### How does it work?
 - 2 buildpacks are added to heroku - rails and node